 Our two ongoing Hawaiian cultural exhibits offer the opportunity to submerge yourself in history, culture, and unique traditions that support the way of island life today.
 Visit our Hawaiians and the Sea exhibit to delve deep into the culture and traditions of the first Hawaiians and their profound relationship and commitment to preserving natural resources.
 Make sure to carve out time to explore our Kahoʻolawe exhibit to learn the history of this island and the healing that is now taking place.

-Kahoʻolawe: A Story of History and Healing was created in collaboration with the Kahoʻolawe Island Reserve Commission (KIRC) and supplemented by their previous exhibited content from the Smithsonian and Bishop Museum.
+Kahoʻolawe: A Story of History and Healing was created in collaboration with the Kahoʻolawe Island Reserve Commission (KIRC) and is supplemented by their previously exhibited content from the Smithsonian and Bishop Museum.
 Designed to show the power of change, the exhibit follows the timeline of Kahoʻolawe’s development from the first settlement to current, purposeful restoration projects.
 Open daily from 9 am to 5 pm.

 Keiki (children) and Ocean Aloha

 Hale ʻIke*, located at the center of the park, will be dedicated to keiki (children), kindergarten through 5th grade.
 Keiki can pop in any time of day and watch a myriad of marine conservation entertainment via a giant monitor.
 Shows include the ever-popular Octonauts ® and sustainable tips by our featured 8-year-old Maui Keiki Ambassadors, Imani and Liam.
 In addition, Hawaiian Cultural Advisor, Dane Maxwell, presents the Ocean Education Classroom featuring Hawaiian words, keiki hula, marine-themed at-home crafts, stories, and more.
 Parents must accompany their keiki at all times, and space is based on availability.
 Ongoing daily from 9 am to 5 pm.